ChilloutCharles/BrainFlowsIntoVRChat/model/intent/README.md

 ## Pipeline
 1. Detrend and denoise: Remove over time trendlines and remove 50, 60hz noise.
-2. ~~Bandpass to gamma and high gamma for frequencies associated with higher thought~~
+2. ~~Bandpass to gamma and high gamma for frequencies associated with higher thought.~~
-3. Perform Wavelet Transform on filtered channels, saving the coefficients
+3. Perform Wavelet Transform on filtered channels, saving the coefficients.
-4. Stack the lists of coefficients into a 1D feature vector, with each list being a 'color' channel
+4. Stack the lists of coefficients into a 1D feature vector, with each list being a 'color' channel.
-5. Classify 1D feature vector against a 1D Convolutional Neural Network
+5. Classify 1D feature vector against a combined 1D Convolution and Recurrent Neural Network.

 ## Recording
 Recording eeg is done by doing a 30 second baseline session and three 10 seconds sessions.
 Each session will ask you to think a specific thought and will start once you press the enter button.